toms-source/legislative/README.md

     5. Install npm "npm install"

-    6. generate an app key "php artisan key:generate"

-    7. run the project "php artisan serve"
+    6. run the project "php artisan serve"

-on an other terminal: npm run dev
+    7. on an other terminal: npm run dev